I am not an angry man. It takes a lot to get me angry. And when I’m lit, watch out, I explode.

 I felt the tears come up and I welcomed the expression of this old hurt.
 The energy of another man’s rage had allowed me to feel the sadness surrounding the rage of my father.
 Wow, that’s pretty big stuff.
 I could feel the ache in my body.
 But it wasn’t from wanting to run away or rage back it was sadness at wanting to connect and be embraced by my father.

 Several years later, when I was in high school, I no longer had regularly scheduled dinners with my dad.
-Instead I would call him and say, “Hey, can I come over for dinner?”
-And actually, part of what I was doing was gauging how drunk he was, before I asked.
+Instead, I would call him and say, “Hey, can I come over for dinner?”
+And actually, part of what I was doing was gauging how drunk he was before I asked.
 Sometimes, when my mom and I lived only a few miles away from him, I would run to his house.

 Today in the rain, walking, I could recall that muscle memory of running towards my father’s house, running towards him in any way I could, to find a connection.
 I was desperate to establish some love between us.
 Even as he continued his random drunk-dial rantings at me, I continued to strive for a relationship between us.
 Such is the struggle between father’s and their sons.

 This man, today, who yelled at me was not my father.
 And his actions had little to do with the error that he perceived.
-His rage and yelling was about him and whatever was going on in his life.
+His rage and yelling were about him and whatever was going on in his life.
 And maybe he’s come to believe that this is an acceptable behavior.
 I don’t agree.

 But today I am not looking for him to apologize or own his mistake at taking his frustrations out on me.
 Today I am not looking for my dad to give me a hug and say how much he loves me.
 The two wishes are tied together by the feelings that coursed through my body and paralyzed me as this younger man was attacking me, but I can now feel how that longing and sadness was the unfinished business I brought to the confrontation today.